- Grooming & Beauty

 Achieve the smooth and vivid lines of charcoal with the convenience of a pencil.
-Has a sharp, fine point especially effective for detail work.
-Blending and smudging is also highly recommended with this creativity-emphatic tool.
-Think outside the box while using for best results.
-Made in Austria. (more info)
+Has a sharp, fine point for effectively detailed work.
+Blend and smudge as well with this creativity-emphatic tool.
+Think outside the box.
+Made in Austria. (

 When this pencil is sharpened to a fine point, it is perfect for detail work done at later stages of a drawing.

 Use & Care